-- 4.3.1 Once a risk is identified the risk is assessed.
-Risks should be assessed consistently across Revenue Scotland considering likelihood of the risk occurring, and if that risk was to occur, what the impact (i.e. consequences) on the organisation would be. - 4.3.2 Likelihood will be categorised on a scale of 1 to 5 with one being rare and five almost certain.
+- 4.3.1 Once a risk is identified, it needs to be assessed.
+Risks should be assessed consistently across Revenue Scotland considering the likelihood of the risk occurring, and if the risk were to occur, what the impact (i.e. consequences) on the organisation would be. - 4.3.2 Likelihood will be categorised on a scale of 1 to 5 with one being rare and five highly likely.
 Impact will also be assessed on a scale of 1 to 5 with one being negligible and 5 being catastrophic.
-Likelihood and impact are multiplied together to obtain a total gross risk score as illustrated in Diagram 4.
+Likelihood and impact are multiplied together to obtain a total gross risk score, as illustrated in Diagram 4: